 After checking the features of your computer’s processor hardware from the manufacturer’s website and learning the virtualization support, you must first install the Workstation software on the system to create a new VM on your desktop or laptop computer.
 If you want to enable the virtualization feature of your computer, you can turn on VTx support by following the steps in this article.

 If you are using a Linux-based Ubuntu / Linux Mint / Debian operating system, you can access the related articles from the links below.

 After installing VMware on your Windows computer, you can create a new VM by following the steps below in order, and then configure VMware Tools to basically exchange files between the host and the guest machine.
 Now, you can start the virtual machine creation process with Workstation by following the steps below.

 Open VMware Workstation Pro and click File then New VM from the tool menu to start the wizard.
 Or, click on the Create a New Virtual Machine option that you see directly on the main screen and start the wizard to install or create a virtual machine.

 In the VM wizard, you are asked which configuration type you want to continue.
 Here, check the Custom (Advanced) option to review the more advanced settings, and then click the Next button.

 In the Choose the Virtual Machine Hardware Compatibility window, the Workstation 17.0 version is selected by default because VMware Workstation 17 Pro is installed.
 If you update when the new version of the program is released, you have to select the new version in this window.

 There are 3 options in the Guest Operating System Installation window.

-To use the CD/DVD media to install the operating system on the VM, you need to select the Installer Disc option.
+Installer Disc: If you want to use the CD/DVD installation platform of the operating system on the VM you will create, you must select the Installer Disc option.

 In the Select I/O Controller Types window, select the LSI Logic SAS option selected by default and click Next.